 - Mine rehabilitation and closure.

-- Other (in which case the specific area of research nominated for the package must fall under one or more of the following priority areas: energy, environment, food, health, mining, space and technology).
+- Other (in which case the Specific Area of Research must fall under one or more of the following priority areas: energy, environment, food, health, mining, space and technology).

 2018-19 RoundShow more

-The 2018-19 Round of the Fellowship Program sought applications for a package of a Premier's Science Fellow and a Premier's EMC Fellow to address the following Area of Research in Western Australia:
+The 2018-19 Round of the Fellowship Program sought applications to address the following Area of Research in WA:

 - machine learning.

 The Premier's Early to Mid-Career (EMC) Fellow appointed under this round is Dr Mengbin (Ben) Ye.

 Dr Ye's research is assisting to advance artificial intelligence (AI) research in WA by growing a new interdisciplinary area of AI research which sits at the intersection of engineering, mathematics and social science.

 His work focuses on the mathematical modelling of opinion formation and collective decision-making in complex social networks.